luxmargos/compose-cat/README.md

 ## How It Works

-1. Read CLI options (including profiles, project name, prefix overrides).
+1. Read CLI options (including profiles, project name, and prefix overrides).
 2. Determine the environment variable prefix from `--cmp-prefix` or `COMPOSE_PLUS_PREFIX` (default: `CMP_`).
 3. Determine the dotenv prefix from `--cmp-dotenv-prefix` or `COMPOSE_PLUS_DOTENV_PREFIX` (default: `.env`).
 4. Load dotenv files: `.env`, `.env.local`, and for each profile: `.env.<PROFILE>`, `.env.<PROFILE>.local`.
-5. Detect the compose binary from `CMP_COMPOSE_BIN` (if set) or probe defaults; you can override order with `--cmp-bin`.
+5. Detect the compose binary from `CMP_COMPOSE_BIN` (if set) or probe defaults; you can override the order with `--cmp-bin`.
 6. Build the compose command: add `--env-file` flags, `--profile` flags, and `-p/--project-name` when provided.
+7. Run matching pre-hooks.
-7. Execute the compose command and exit with its status code.
+8. Execute the compose command and capture its exit code.
+9. Run matching post-hooks and exit with the final status code.

 ## Special Flow for Cleanup Commands